Marsalforn

-Marsalforn (Pronounced: Marsa el-Forn, | Maltese: Marsalforn), also written as M'Forn for shortcut purposes, is a town on the north coast of Gozo, the second largest island of the Maltese archipelago.
-The town lies between the hill-top towns of Xagħra and Żebbuġ.
-Associated with this town there is also the bay of Qbajjar.
+Marsalforn (pronounced: Mars al-Forn), also written as M'Forn for shortcut purposes, is a town on the north coast of Gozo, the second largest island of the Maltese archipelago.
+The town lies between the hilltop towns of Xagħra and Żebbuġ.
+Associated with this town is the bay of Qbajjar.
 The town is part of the Żebbuġ local council.

 Marsalforn is one of the most popular tourist resorts on Gozo.
-It is well served with hotels, guest houses, restaurants, bars, and beaches.
-There is only a one small sandy beach in Marsalforn, however, along the rocky coastline there are a number of interesting swimming spots.
+It is well served by hotels, guest houses, restaurants, bars, and beaches.
+There is only a small sandy beach in Marsalforn.
+However, along the rocky coastline are a number of interesting swimming spots.